Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   Connection status of the offer.
 In the *Create product* view, **Not available** is displayed.

 - *Pending status/Errors*
   Indication of the pending status or an error for this offer.
-The pending status is displayed if you have changed the offer status via the editing bar.
+The selected status (**Active**/**Inactive**/**Not available**) is displayed if you have changed the offer status via the editing bar.
 An error is displayed if ???
-  [comment]: <> (when is an error displayed here?)
+  [comment]: <> (when is an error displayed here? what is displayed?)

 - *Connection*
-  Connection name of the offer.
+  Selected connection for the offer.

 - *Attribute Set*
-  Attribute set name of the offer.
+  Selected attribute set for the offer.

 - *last edited*
   Date and time of the last modification.
 In the *Create product* view, no date is displayed.